MEETING SUSTAINABILITY GOALS

 • Wood waste converted to biomass energy

 Unlike other products that deplete the earth’s resources, wood is the only major building material that grows naturally and is renewable.
 When considered over a building’s lifetime – from harvest of raw materials through manufacturing, transportation, installation, use, maintenance and disposal or recycling – wood performs better than concrete and steel in terms of embodied energy, air and water pollution, carbon footprint and global warming potential.
 In terms of operating energy, wood has the advantage of low thermal conductivity compared to steel and concrete.
 As a result, wood buildings are easy to insulate to high standards.
-The precise manufacturing and milling of cross laminated timber (CLT) result in exceptional air tightness.
+The precise manufacturing and milling of CLT results in exceptional air tightness.
 The added aspect of dimensional stability also ensures that the building remains airtight over time.
 Wood is a good choice for designers who want to meet the Passive House standard or create a net zero energy or net zero carbon building.
 Because many factors have a greater influence on energy efficiency than the choice of structural material, a more relevant point for many designers is that wood building systems have low embodied energy.
 Embodied energy is the energy needed to extract, process, manufacture, transport, construct and maintain a material or product.
 Wood outperforms other materials in this area.

 141,585 cubic meters (5,000,000 cubic feet)

 US and Canadian forests grow this much wood in: 386 minutes